Balance and Fall Prevention

 - Seniors over the age of 65

 - Those who have experienced falling in the past

 - Those who are physically inactive

 - Those with muscle weakness and limited mobility

 - Those who have difficulty walking, getting up from a chair or remaining steady on their feet

 - Those who complain of dizziness or lightheadedness

-- Individuals with problems with the senses, such as vision or numbness in their feet
+- Individuals who have problems with their senses, such as vision or numbness in their feet

 What are the benefits of participating in this program?

-- Better understanding of how to reduce the risks of falls in the home
+- Better understanding of how to reduce the risk of falling in the home

 - Develop better strength and improve balance